tjake/cassandra/guide_8099.md

 what the `Clustering` is to `Row`) and simply store its deletion information.

 The engine thus mainly work with rows and range tombstone markers, and they are both grouped under the common `Atom` interface.
-An "atom" is thus just that: either a row or a range tombstone marker.
+An "unfiltered" is thus just that: either a row or a range tombstone marker.

 > Side Note: the "Atom" naming is pretty bad.
 I've reused it mainly because it